Pepperoni-Jabroni/RuinedEquipment/README.md

 ![empowerment_toast](https://user-images.githubusercontent.com/17690401/206926998-48d1abdf-30ce-4786-b7c3-a47cd3044e72.png)

-- By combining your Ruined Item with a Netherite Scrap in a Smithing Table & then repairing the Item using an Anvil, all the existing Enchantments will become **max value**.
+- By combining your Ruined Item with a Netherite Scrap in a Smithing Table, your Ruined Item will become "Empowered"
+- When repairing the Empowered Ruined Item using an Anvil, all the existing Enchantments will become **max value**.

 ## ⛓ Dependencies
 - Required: